Skip to content

 Backend Selection

-rigplane supports three backends: LAN (default), serial (USB CI-V), and yaesu-cat (text CAT over serial).
+rigplane supports four backends: LAN (default), serial (USB CI-V), yaesu-cat (text CAT over serial), and rigctld (external Hamlib rigctld over TCP).

 LAN backend (default)